dan-pirjol/StochasticGrowthExp-OUProcess/README.md

 # StochasticGrowthExp-OUProcess

+Numerical simulations for the paper ``Growth rate of a stochastic growth process driven by an exponential Ornstein-Uhlenbeck process``, Journal of Mathematical Physics 63, 083303 (2022).

 Consider a stochastic growth process in discrete time for a quantity $B_i$ defined by $$B_{i+1}=(1+r_i) B_i$$ Assume for simplicity $B_0=1$.